 Prion diseases, also known as transmissible spongiform encephalopathies (TSEs), are a group of rare, fatal neurodegenerative disorders caused by abnormally folded proteins called prions.
 Unlike viruses or bacteria, prions lack nucleic acids and are notoriously resistant to conventional sterilization methods.
 These diseases affect both humans and animals, leading to progressive brain damage characterized by sponge-like holes in brain tissue.

 The most well-known animal prion disease is bovine spongiform encephalopathy (BSE), commonly referred to as “mad cow disease.”
-In humans, variants include Creutzfeldt-Jakob disease (CJD) and variant Creutzfeldt-Jakob disease (vCJD), the latter linked directly to consumption of BSE-infected beef products.
+In humans, variants include Creutzfeldt-Jakob disease (CJD) and variant Creutzfeldt-Jakob disease (vCJD); CDC’s overview of variant CJD links vCJD to eating meat from cows infected with BSE.

 Prions can be transmitted through ingestion of contaminated tissue, exposure to infected medical instruments, or inherited mutations in the prion protein gene.
 The key concern for public health revolves around foodborne transmission—specifically, whether eating meat can lead to these devastating diseases.